 3. Protect Your Data While You Experiment

 Fear of exposing sensitive financial data is legitimate.
+The AICPA's guidelines on technology in financial reporting emphasize that data governance frameworks should be established before AI deployment.
 But you can test AI workflows safely using dummy data that mirrors your real structure.

 Think of fictional data as a wind tunnel—you can test designs and observe reactions without risk.
 Build prototypes, validate workflows, share them with IT, and scale later.